 Our unique approach to risk assessment

-To develop an assessment of risks on site from design and construction a risk register will be developed and issued at an early stage highlighting several categories of risk; health and safety, well-being, timing, environmental and cost.
+Our construction site risk assessment for on-site design and construction highlights several categories of risk; health and safety, well-being, timing, environmental and cost.
 Find out below how ML Safety can help.

-The risk register is a living document and will be updated and reviewed during the project duration by the Site Manager and Regional Manager – this will then be shared with the client.
-By successfully identifying the significant hazards within your project, your construction site will be not only satisfying the requirements of legislation but will ensure the Health & Safety of employees.
+The site risk assessment register is a living document and will be updated and reviewed during the project duration by the Site Manager and Regional Manager – this will then be shared with the client.
+By successfully identifying the significant hazards, using a construction site assessment, within your project, your construction site will be not only satisfying the requirements of legislation, but will ensure the Health & Safety of employees.